azrieltomas/ContactSheetsFromList/README.md

-# vbaSheetsfromList
+# ContactSheetsFromList
-Workbook to create a series of detailed sheets from a list, and reports
+VBA / Excel Workbook to create a series of detailed contact sheets from a list, and reports.